Andy Ibáñez Player Props: Tigers vs. Rangers

 Andy Ibáñez At The Plate

-- Ibanez is hitting .231 with 10 doubles, a triple, four home runs and six walks.
+- Ibanez is batting .238 with 10 doubles, a triple, five home runs and six walks.

+- Ibanez has reached base via a hit in 23 games this season (of 47 played), and had multiple hits in eight of those games.

-- In 8.7% of his games this season, he has hit a long ball, and 2.7% of his trips to the plate.
+- He has hit a long ball in 10.6% of his games this season, and 3.2% of his plate appearances.

-- Ibanez has driven in a run in 10 games this year (21.7%), including one multiple-RBI game.
+- Ibanez has driven in a run in 11 games this year (23.4%), including two games with multiple runs batted in.

-- In 32.6% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (6.5%).
+- He has scored in 34.0% of his games this season, with two or more runs scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.